amyqnguyen/Mood-Tracker/README.md

  1) Low cohesion in the GUI class, it had multiple clusters of methods and it has too many responsibilities such as: making panels/adding components to the panels, having several inner classes for action listeners/change listeners and several other methods responsible for creating functionality for the GUI.
  2) Bad/High coupling in the GUI class and it did not having a single point of control.
+A lot of duplicated code in creating the panels for the GUI.

 <h4>Changes to improve the design of my code:<h4>

-1) Using the Single Responsibility Principle to increase cohesion, I separated my GUI class into multiple classes.
+1) Using the Single Responsibility Principle to increase cohesion, I separated my GUI class into multiple classes, each class creating a panel for the GUI, located in the ui package.
 Each panel class is responsible for making a panel and the TabBar class is used to create a tabbed panel with all the panels needed for the GUI.
-2) To reduce coupling, I separated my GUI class into multiple classes, each class creating a panel for the GUI, located in the ui package.
-Additionally to have a single point of control, i passed in a GUI to each panel class.
-Thus all the information is passed back to the GUI and it decides what is done with the information.
+I passed in a GUI to each panel class thus all the information is passed back to the GUI and it decides what is done with the information.
+2) To reduce coupling and to have a single point of control I created two abstract classes (MoodEntryPanel and TextPanel) in the tabs package.
+The AmPanel and the PmPanel had a lot of duplicated code, thus I created the MoodEntryPanel abstract class to ensure a single point of control for these classes.
+The AveragePanel and the MoodLogPanel also had a lot of duplicate code thus another abstract was created.